 In the Shadow of Swords by Sally Neighbour, 2004, p 3.

 None of what was happening was rooted in Australian culture or history and it made no sense whatsoever in the minds of everyday Aussies.
 It still doesn’t.
 I mean if the Islamic god literally approves of jihad (i.e. a holy war against ‘infidels’ until their bloody submission) what on earth is its devil like?
-What on earth is there left for it to do?
-What was clear was that a dangerous cult was actually being taken seriously as a legitimate religious outlook.
+What on earth is there left for their devil to do?
+What became clear was that a dangerous cult was actually being taken seriously as a legitimate religious outlook.

-These days reflecting on New York, Madrid, Bali I and II, Charlie Hebdo, Bataclan, Paris, London, Holland year on bloody year, I often think of safety bollards, airport security and other small symbols of civilisational decline rather than the innovation, stability and prosperity we were promised in the Fukuyama Age.
+These days reflecting on New York, Madrid, Bali I and II, Charlie Hebdo, Bataclan, Paris, London, Holland year on bloody year, I often think of safety bollards, airport security and other small symbols of decline rather than the ongoing civilisational innovation, stability and prosperity we were promised by the Fukuyama Age.